bigcommerce/dev-docs/docs/stencil-docs/localization/translation-keys.md

 ## Invoking a translation key

-Once keys and values are defined in the [JSON translation file](https://github.com/bigcommerce/cornerstone/tree/master/lang), you can invoke dynamic translation strings using the custom `{{lang}}` [Handlebars string helper](https://developer.bigcommerce.com/stencil-docs/reference-docs/handlebars-helpers-reference#string-helpers).
+Once you define keys and values in the [JSON translation file](https://github.com/bigcommerce/cornerstone/tree/master/lang), you can invoke dynamic translation strings using the custom `{{lang}}` [Handlebars string helper](https://developer.bigcommerce.com/stencil-docs/reference-docs/handlebars-helpers-reference#string-helpers).

 To invoke a defined translation key, follow this generic format: